pod12/payoffdeals-dot-com-open/README.md

 It is engineered.
 And when possible — it is open.

-Note: Code in each file is intentionally kept raw and unstructured to encourage conceptual understanding before adoption, helping to mitigate any future issues.
+Note: Code in most files is intentionally kept raw and unstructured to encourage conceptual understanding before adoption to help mitigate any future issues

 ---